renaudjmathieu/MyApp/README.md

 This website was built from scratch, without using <code>create-react-app</code> and by configuring Webpack and Babel manually.
 For more infos, check out this article from [Prateek Srivastava](https://medium.com/@prateeksrt) on how to [setup React with Webpack and Babel](https://medium.com/age-of-awareness/setup-react-with-webpack-and-babel-5114a14a47e9).

 Check out this article from [FAM](https://famzil.medium.com) to learn how to make a [Dark Mode in React](https://levelup.gitconnected.com/dark-mode-in-react-533faaee3c6e) and how to switch from dark to light mode.

+Check out [Session 25](https://powerbidevcamp.powerappsportals.com/sessions/session25/) and [Session 26](https://powerbidevcamp.powerappsportals.com/sessions/session26/) from the [Power BI Dev Camp](https://www.powerbidevcamp.net/) website to learn all about Power BI embedding in React.
+Also, take a look at the [Power BI Embedded Analytics Playground](https://playground.powerbi.com/) website for examples on how you can use [Power BI Embedded](https://azure.microsoft.com/en-us/products/power-bi-embedded/) in your applications.

 ## :judge: Attributions